Which Printer Is Better? Canon or Epson?

 Automatic Firmware Updates

 Canon PRO Series imagePROGRAF Pro-1000 and larger printers all come with a built-in feature on the printer itself allowing you to connect the printer via wi-fi to periodically ping Canon’s Firmware Server to look for available new updates.
 You can then choose to update the firmware when the alert is posted on the LCD screen of the printer.
-Epson printers will update firmware via Epson’s software update program.
+Epson printers will update firmware via Epson’s software update program and will also alert you via the LCD panel if connected to the internet.

 Multi Function Roll System